kojodastorm/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9-John_Doe This will set specific permissions
 <H2>10.
 Look in the mirror
 10-mirror_permissions This will mirror the permissions of another file
+<H2>11.
+Directories
+11-directories_permissions This will give permission to only directories